rehierl/node-tree-outliner/3-basic-design/properties.md

   Section parentSection

   - the first content node of this section
-  - always a top-level node
+  - also the section's first top-level node
   Node firstContentNode
 Section end
 ```